What is a Nursing Brain Sheet?

 How to Read a Nursing Report Sheet

-To use a nursing report sheet, first start by including the information you can find in the chart, including basic patient personal information and health history.
-The remainder can be filled out during the shift report or after spending some time looking at the chart.
+To use a nursing report sheet, start by including the information in the chart, including basic patient personal information and health history.
+The remainder can be filled out during the shift report or after more time examining the chart.

 3 Free Nursing Report & Brain Sheet Templates